BibiNikolova/SoftUni-B-F-Modules/README.md

-# SoftUni-Basics and Fundamentals
+# SoftUni-Java Basics
-This is a repo for Java Basic and Java Fundamentals modules
+This is a repo for Java Basics module